Cog-Creators/Red-DiscordBot/docs/host-list.rst

     Pterodactyl, repl.it, Termux, LXC and alike are **NOT** officially supported.
     Docker support found in GitHub is also a work in progress and not ready for daily use.
 Workarounds for getting Red running on those platforms are imperfect due to Red's nature.
-And one will not be able to recieve support if an issue occurs when hosting on any of these platforms.
+You will not be able to receive support if an issue occurs when hosting on any of these platforms.